ZConverter/ZCM-PoC-User-Guide/README.md

     <img src='./Image/3.generate_vm/1.png' width='400'>

-2. You can check the status of the VM via `VM status`.
+2. You can check the status of the VM via `VM Status`.

     <img src='./Image/3.generate_vm/2.png' width='400'>